-Each language has its own phonology which deals with the language's patterns or structure sounds.
-Phonology examples in the English language include items like unvoiced and voiced consonants, blending syllables, diphthongs and various pronunciations for the same letter or letter combination.
-Rather than simply correcting your ESL students' pronunciation as they speak, related activities can assist in learning the phonology of the English language.
+Each language has its own phonology.
+Phonology deals with the patterns or structure sounds.
+For example, in English, unvoiced and voiced consonants, blending syllables, diphthongs and various pronunciations for the same letter or letter combination all fall under phonology.
+Rather than only correcting your ESL students' pronunciation as they speak, you can lead some activities that will help them experientially learn the phonology of the English language.

-Rhyming and alliteration are one of the first levels of phonological knowledge.
+According to Stephen F. Austin State University, rhyming, as well as alliteration, is one of the first levels of phonological knowledge.
 Before starting the activity, brainstorm with your students various words that rhyme.
-Write the words on the whiteboard so that students can see that some words still rhyme even with different ending spellings like in "try" and "pie."
-Familiar nursery rhymes or Dr. Seuss books are good ways to introduce rhyming as well.
-For the phonology activities, write a short English poem on the board but omit some of the words that are part of a rhyming pair.
-For example, if line one rhymes with line two, omit the last word in line two.
-Ask students to guess which words belong in the blanks based on the context and the rhyming sound.
+Write them on the board, so that students can see that some words with endings of different spellings, such as "try" and "pie," still rhyme.
+You can even get them in the mood by reading them a nursery rhyme or a Dr. Seuss storybook; even adult ESL students may get a kick out of this.
+For the activity, write a short English poem on the board, but omit some of the words that are part of a rhyming pair.
+For example if line 1 rhymes with line 2, omit the last word in line 2.
+Ask students to guess which words belong in the blanks, based on the context and the rhyming sound.

-Combining movement with a study of patterns and sounds can create fun phonemic awareness games for ESL students.
-A relay race focusing on specific phonology incorporates teamwork and a greater awareness of sounds through active practice.
-If students have been working on voiced and unvoiced consonants, a relay race might consist of teams sorting between both types of sounds.
-As an example, make word cards like "berry, able, same, zoo, tower, collect and late," to represent words with voiced consonants while "choke, pressure, rich, tooth, afraid, stew and sheep" are potential words for unvoiced consonant cards.
-Provide a copy of each voiced and unvoiced consonant card to each team with sticky tape on each card's back.
-Create a table for each team on the whiteboard with two columns, one for unvoiced consonants and one for voiced consonants.
-Teams race to stick their words under the appropriate heading.
-Make sure each student takes a turn.
-The first team to complete the challenge with correctly sorted words wins.
+Combine any phonological pattern you are working on with your students into a relay race.
+For example, if you have been working on voiced and unvoiced consonants, the relay can consist of teams sorting between both types of sounds.
+Make word cards, such as "berry, able, same, zoo, tower, collect and late," to represent words with voiced consonants; "choke, pressure, rich, tooth, afraid, stew and sheep" can be words for your unvoiced consonant cards.
+Provide a copy of each card to each team; place tape or sticky tack on the back of each card.
+Write a table on the board with two columns, one for unvoiced consonants and one for voiced consonants, for each team; ask teams to line up single file.
+Teams race to stick their words under the appropriate heading; each player should take at least one turn.
+The first team to complete the challenge, assuming they sorted the words correctly, wins.

-Using songs as part of phonemic awareness games is another way to guide students.
-Singing songs can help ESL students focus on particular phonemes and offer pre-made lyrics.
+Ted Power's English Language Learning and Teaching website suggests singing songs with your class so they can focus on particular phonemes.
 For example, the lyrics to "Blowin' in the Wind" by Bob Dylan contain long i, long y and long o vowels sounds and /f/, /m/, /w/ and /h/ sounds.
-Have students identify words in the song for each phoneme.
-If students are struggling, go over the pronunciation of troubling words and sing the song again to reiterate the sounds.
+See if the students can identify words in the song for each phoneme or go over the pronunciation of troubling words and sing the song once more!